 When our neighbor offered figs from her tree, I called my mother and asked her if she wanted some to make jam.
 She had been in a jam making frenzy this summer making over 100 jars of various flavors (strawberry vanilla bean being my favorite) to the point where I threatened a canning intervention.
-But since neither of us could let good home grown food go to waste, she took some and I used the rest of the figs to make flatbread and fig and goat’s milk ice cream.
+But since neither of us could let good homegrown food go to waste, she took some, and I used the rest of the figs to make flatbread and fig and goat’s milk ice cream.

 While mom made some regular fig jam, she also surprised us with this fig, caramelized onion and bacon jam which she swore would be fantastic on a fried egg sandwich.
-I tend to like my jam plain on toast (as opposed to exotic combonations of flavors and spices) but this jam is amazing, especially on the egg sandwich, and that was the end of it or so I thought.
+I tend to like my jam plain on toast (as opposed to exotic combinations of flavors and spices) but this jam is amazing, especially on the egg sandwich, and that was the end of it or so I thought.